mph-/lcapy/doc/tutorial.rst

 ===========

 Lcapy uses the passive sign convention.
-Thus for a passive device (R, L, C), current flows into the positive node, and for an active device (V, I), currents flows out of the positive node.
+Thus for a passive device (R, L, C), current flows into the positive node, and for a source (V, I), current flows out of the positive node.

 .. image:: examples/netlists/VIRLC.png
    :width: 15cm